danog/MagicalSerializer/README.md

 This library allows you to serialize classes that extend pthreads's Volatile or Threaded classes (support for other internal classes can be easily added).

-It also allows provides reverse and forward compatibility between old serializations, where your objects do not yet extend Threaded/Volatile, and new serializations, where they do extend them.
+It also provides reverse and forward compatibility between old serializations, where your objects do not yet extend Threaded/Volatile, and new serializations, where they do extend them.

 Usage of this library is extremely simple, here are a few examples (see a.php and b.php for more):